 Reprinted with permission of National Review Online.
 The original article on NRO is here.

-He is the author of For God and Profit: How Banking and Finance Can Serve the Common Good, Economic Thinking for the Theologically Minded, On Ordered Liberty: A Treatise on the Free Society, and his prize-winning The Commercial Society, as well as monographs such as Ethics and Economics: The Quarrel and the Dialogue, Morality, Law, and Public Policy, A Theory of Corruption, and Banking, Justice, and the Common Good.Copyright © 2011 National Review Online
+Samuel Gregg is Research Director at the Acton Institute and a Fellow of the Center for the Study of Law and Religion at Emory University.
+He is the author of Reason, Faith, and the Struggle for Western Civilization, For God and Profit: How Banking and Finance Can Serve the Common Good, Economic Thinking for the Theologically Minded, On Ordered Liberty: A Treatise on the Free Society, and his prize-winning The Commercial Society.Copyright © 2011 National Review Online

 back to top